 All drop bags must be retrieved at the finish line on event weekend, by 12PM (noon) on Sunday (real clock time, not race clock time).
 If you must leave early, please have a friend or family member pick up your drop bag.
 Any unclaimed drop bags remaining after the finish will be donated to charity on Monday following the race.
 We will NOT mail drop bags after the event.
 Thank you for your cooperation and understanding with our updated policy.
 Race management works very hard to expedite drop bag retrieval in a timely manner.
 However, we ask for your patience.
 All drop bags on course will not be returned to Beal's Point (finish line) until the aid station is officially closed.
 If you need your bag sooner, please make arrangements to retrieve them from the aid station.
 Thanks for your understanding and assistance with these guidelines.

 Excellent areas from which to view runners are Beal’s Point, Granite Beach, Rattlesnake Bar, and the Auburn Dam Overlook.

 Park fees: Rio Del Lago travels through the California State Parks – Gold Fields District and the Auburn State Recreation Area.

 All crewing and viewing areas are located in the California State Parks District and require a ($12) fee per vehicle unless you have a Golden Poppy Pass.
-If you frequently patron the Rio Del Lago trails (also home to AR50, Sierra Nevada and Way Too Cool), please consider supporting the CA State Parks and purchase a Golden Poppy Pass.
+If you frequently patron the Rio Del Lago trails (also home to AR50, Way Too Cool), please consider supporting the CA State Parks and purchase a Golden Poppy Pass.

 Crews are responsible for paying the day use fees ($12) for entrance in to the State Parks.
 If there is not a ranger present at the kiosk in to the parks, you are still responsible for self-payment through their drop box as you enter the parks.
 Crews need only to pay one time at a State Parks kiosk, but must show their receipt upon entry to each park at the entrance.